-With this correction for zero observation, the right-hand side of equation (13) does not add up to one in the demand system.
+With this correction for zero observations, the right-hand side of equation (13) does not add up to one in the demand system.
 Hence, the adding-up restriction defined above no longer holds, which removes the need for dropping one arbitrary equation in the QUAIDS estimation (Ecker and Qaim, 2011).

 3.1.4 Expenditure and Price Endogeneity

 It has become reasonably common with demand system estimation to consider issues associated with expenditure and price endogeneity.
 With regard to expenditure endogeneity this problem occurs because expenditure is employed on both sides of the demand system equations.
 This issue can be resolved following Dhar, Chavas, and Gould (2003), but it requires the use of income data.
 Unfortunately, the NSS does not collect household level income so it is not possible to deal with expenditure endogeneity in this way.
-However, we also note that when dealing with this issue in demand estimation Zhen et al. (2014) note that this type of endogeneity is unimportant (see page 5), which is the result reported by other researchers.
+However, we also note that when dealing with this issue in demand estimation Zhen et al. (2014) note that this type of endogeneity is unimportant (see page 5), which is confirmed by other researchers.

-Turning to price endogeneity there have been a number of different approaches proposed within the literature e.g., Hovhannisyan and Gould (2017).
-However, because of limitations with the NSS it is feasible to correct for potential price endogeneity by regressing food prices on supply side factors in the case of India.
+Turning to price endogeneity, there have been a number of different approaches proposed within the literature e.g., Hovhannisyan and Gould (2017).
+Because of limitations with the NSS it is not feasible to correct for potential price endogeneity by regressing food prices on supply side factors in the case of India.
 However, within our model specification we already include regional dummies and take account of the fact that Indian households living in different regions face different food prices.
 Moreover, we also consider the effect of supply seasonality on food prices and as such, we indirectly account for the effect of supply-side changes on food prices and hence mitigate the price endogeneity bias.
-In addition, we also control the potential bias arisen from measurement error and differences in household preferences through incorporating household demographics in the demand equation.
+In addition, we also control the potential bias arising from measurement error and differences in household preferences through incorporating household demographics in the demand equation.
 More generally, given that we are employing household level micro data, we note the point made by Zhen et al. (2014), “supply-demand simultaneity may not be a major issue with micro data because individual household purchase decision may not significantly affect market equilibrium prices.”
-(Page 5).
-Finally, as part of our estimation strategy, we adopted Majumder et al. (2012) to address issues relating to estimation of prices from unit values.
+(P. 5).
+Finally, as part of our estimation strategy, we adopted the Majumder et al. (2012) approach to address issues relating to estimation of prices from unit values.
 There are many papers within the demand literature that address this data limitation, e.g., Capacci and Mazzocchi (2011).
 Importantly, they note the steps involved in generating prices given unit values means that the resulting prices used in estimation “can be safely treated as exogenous variables for aggregate food groups.”
-(Page 93).
-Based on these arguments, we are of the view that since the prices used in our study are adjusted for measurement errors, demographic differences and supply side factors, price endogeneity is unlikely to constitute a significant bias affecting the trends of our elasticity estimates.
+(P. 93).
+Based on these arguments, we consider that price endogeneity is unlikely to constitute a significant bias affecting the trends of our elasticity estimates, since the prices used in our study are adjusted for measurement errors, demographic differences and supply side factors..

 3.2 Demand elasticities

-To identify changes in the underlying utility parameters, demand elasticities for all rounds are evaluated based on the representative urban and rural households in 1987-88 (i.e. who faced the mean value of food prices and had average income and household characteristics).
+To identify changes in the underlying utility parameters, demand elasticities for all rounds are evaluated based on the representative urban and rural households in 1987-88 (characterized at the mean value of food prices and with average income and household characteristics).
 The average budget share of food (wF) is therefore held constant at the 1987-88 level in the following equations.
 From equation (2), the preference-based demand elasticities for food can be calculated as follows:

 YED: